Bachelor of Jazz Studies Student Handbook

 Absences - MPS lessons

-Absences of less than 120 hours:
+Absences of less than 120 hours (up to five consecutive days):

 Regular attendance is expected of students in all courses.
 Each student taking MPS will normally receive one hour of private instruction each week for the entire academic year, for a total of 26 hours, with the exception of MUSC 4160, which has a total of 13 hours.
 Except in cases of emergency, 48 hours’ notice is required to cancel a lesson.
 It is at the discretion of the instructor when or if the lesson will be made up.
-Per university policy, students have two days to provide instructors with this form in lieu of a medical note copying the undergraduate student advisor for any absence from classes of less than 120 hours, if requested by the MPS or recital instructor.

-If a student misses a jury, they must speak with the undergraduate student advisor.
+If a student misses a jury, they must speak with the Undergraduate Student Advisor.

 All other absences will be unexcused.
 Any unexcused absences from Ensemble or Major Practical Study courses, or three hours of unexcused absences from any other DFOM course, may result in the student being required to withdraw from the course or Ensemble, or may result in a failing grade being assigned.